Adversarial Flow Models: Method

-For clarity, our experiment trains $C$ offline as an independent network.
-If adversarial flow is used for post-training an existing flow-matching model $v$, the gradient of an implicit classifier can be derived from $v$ following CFG:
+For clarity, in our experiment, $C$ is trained offline as an independent network.
+If adversarial flow is used to post-train an existing flow-matching model $v$, the gradient of an implicit classifier can be derived from $v$ following CFG: